Debtors vs Creditors

 Typically such agreements involve a short interest-free credit period during which the buyer can make its payment.
 Debtors and creditors may be defined as follows;

 Debtors – In a business scenario, a person or a legal body who owes money to another party is called a debtor.
 For a business, the amount to be received is usually a result of a loan provided, goods sold on credit, etc.

 Example – Unreal corp. purchased 1000 kg of cotton for 100/kg from X to use as raw material for their clothes manufacturing business.
 The total invoice amount of 100,000 was not paid by Unreal corp.
 In this example, Unreal corp. is a debtor for X.

-Creditors – In day to day business a person or a legal body to whom money is owed is known as a creditor.
+Creditors – In day-to-day business a person or a legal body to whom money is owed is known as a creditor.
 For a business, the amount to be paid may arise due to repayment of a loan, goods purchased on credit, etc.

-Example – Unreal corp. purchased 1000 kg of cotton for 100/kg from X. The total invoice amount of 100,000 was not received immediately by X. In this example, X is a creditor for Unreal corp.
+Example – Unreal corp. purchased 1000 kg of cotton for 100/kg from vendor X. The total invoice amount of 100,000 was not received immediately by X. In this example, X is a creditor for Unreal corp.

-Additional Points on Difference Between Debtors and Creditors (Table Format)
+Difference Between Debtors and Creditors (Table Format)

 |1.
 Debtors avail credit facility as they borrow.||1.
 Creditors extend credit as they act as lenders.|

 |2.
 It is a current asset for the business.||2.
 It is a current liability for the business.|